fluid-project/infusion-docs/src/documents/TextfieldAPI.md

         <tr>
             <th>Description</th>
             <td>
                 Instantiates the textfield component.
-Provides databinding between the HTML `<input>` and the components model.
+Provides data binding between the HTML `<input>` and the components model.
 Also provides options for setting an `"aria-label"` and/or `"aria-labelledby"` attribute.
             </td>
         </tr>
         <tr>